purescript/documentation/language/Differences-from-Haskell.md

 (^ 2) -- desugars to `flip (^) 2`, or `\x -> 2 ^ x`
 ```

-In PureScript, you can do the same using partial application notation.
+In PureScript, operator sections look a little bit different.

 ```purescript
 (2 ^ _)